mattyman174/GenericItemization/README.md

 The `ItemDropTableCollection` entry is a little more complex than the others above.
 It has a recursive nature, in that it allows the selection of other DropTable entries with its own set of `PickRequirements` and accompanying `PickFunction`.

 By default, this type does not have any native `PickRequirements`.
-These can be overridden to implement any functionality you like for deciding which entries are selected for.
+These can be overridden to implement any functionality you like for deciding which entries are selected for in the same way that the `ItemDefinitionCollection` entries `PickRequirements` and `PickFunction` can.

 ![Item Drop Table Collection Entry](https://fissureentertainment.com/devilsd/UnrealEngine/GenericItemization/Documentation/ItemDropTableCollectionEntry.JPG)